Exits and Exit Routes

 Training and Outreach Services

 The presentation on exit routes, emergency action and fire prevention plans can be used by employers to assist in their employee's training and should be modified to reflect specific conditions and hazards in their workplaces.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.